mativegal/random-users-app/README.md

 - [x] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
 - [x] Handle any potential errors that may occur.
 - [x] Implement a feature that allows the user to filter the data by country.
-- [x] Avoid sorting users again the data when the user is changing filter by country.
+- [x] Avoid sorting users again the data when the user is changing the filter by country.
 - [x] Sort by clicking on the column header.